 Some examples of the most common Scams

-– Unexpected price or reward: you receive a call or text saying you have won a price (vacation, subscriptions, lotteries…) and the scammer ask for your personal details and/or your bank account information to give you the money.
-They might also ask you to pay “administrative fees” to receive your price.
+– Unexpected price or reward: you receive a call or text saying you have won a price (vacation, subscriptions, lotteries…) and the scammer asks for your personal details and/or your bank account information to give you the money.
+They might also ask you to pay “administrative fees” to receive your prize.
 Do not believe them and report them.
-If you have participated in a real contest, the results shall be public and signed by notary.
+If you have participated in a real contest, the results shall be public and signed by a notary.
 Ask where to find them.
 To avoid getting Scam calls, register in the National Do not Call Registry.
 IMPORTANT!
 Never say “yes”, “positive” or “I understand and agree” on the phone, even if the question is as simple as “do you hear me?”
 Say “I hear you”.
 Scammers can record your voice saying yes and use it to prove you agreed to the Scam.

 – Banking Scams: a scammer sends you a check to deposit or to cash it, either for no reason or with a suspicious explanation.
 This is normally a trick.
 Do not ever get checks from companies or individuals you don’t work for or you don’t trust.
 Definitely never cash a check for someone else (be aware money-laundering is a crime!).
 If you are unsure, go to your bank and ask them to verify the validity of the check and trace the sender before depositing or cashing it.
 Also, if you receive an email asking you to verify your bank account or credit card details, delete it right away.
 Your bank would never ask you for this.
 They have all your details in the system.

 – IRS Imposters: the IRS (Internal Revenue Service) is the institution in charge of collecting your taxes.
 Scammers might call you saying that you owe taxes or that you need to verify your bank account information, and they might threaten you with deportation or arrest if you don’t pay your taxes.
-Never believe in this.
+Never believe this.
 IRS would never threaten you.
-They will inform you sending you a written letter.
-If you unsure whether the issue can be true ask for name and number of badge of the person who called you and check that information with the IRS calling the TIGTA in this number: 1-800-366-4484.
+They will inform you by sending you a written letter.
+If you are unsure whether the issue can be true ask for the name and number of badge of the person who called you and check that information with the IRS calling the TIGTA in this number: 1-800-366-4484.